Farrukhjon/programming-interview-qa/qa/oop-qa.md

 **1. Encapsulation**

-  Encapsulation provides objects the ability to `hide` the object `internal state` and `behavior`.
+  Encapsulation provides an object the ability to `hide` its `internal state` and `behavior`.
-   - Internal state the object is protected by `hidding its attributes`
+   - Internal state an object is protected by `hidding its attributes/properties`
-   - The behavior is protected by `access modifires` like `private, protected and publik`
+   - The behavior is protected by `access modifires` like `private, protected and public`
    - Provides `public interface` with `private implementation`

 **2. Polymorphism**

-  Polymorphism objects the ability behavior for the same `action/message` with different, object specific implementation of the `behavior`.
+  Polymorphism of the objects is the ability for the same `action/message` with different behavior, with object specific implementation of some behavior.
-  The principle implemented by so called `Dynamic binding` or `late binding` mechanism.
-In this technique which of the object `behavior` should be selected decide on `run time`.
+  There are two types of polymorphism:
+   - Static polymorphism (early binding, on compile time)
+    - Provided by method overloading for specific behavior by extra method parameters
+   - Dynamic polymorphism (late binding, on run-time)
+    - Provided by method overridden in the subclasses.

 **3. Inheritance**